seiferla/FiBo/docs/RUP_Architecture.md

 2. Authentication and Authorization Model: The authentication and authorization process is a part of the authentication and authorization model.
 It verifies the user's email and password against Django's backend authentication system and sends a message to the application system process allowing access to the app's functionality.

-3. Backend API: The Django backend's authentication system is accessed through the backend API.
-The authentication and authorization process sends the user's login credentials to the appropriate backend API endpoint for processing.
+3. Backend API: Django's backend authentication system is accessed through the backend API.
+The authentication and authorization process sends the user's login credentials to the appropriate backend API endpoint for further processing.

 4. Message Passing: The message passing mechanism between the user interface process and the authentication and authorization process is essential for the login functionality to work.
 The user interface process sends the user's login credentials to the authentication and authorization process, which then sends a message back allowing access to the app's functionality.